renproject/darknode-cli/README.md

 The Darknode CLI is a command-line interface for managing Darknodes on Republic Protocol.

+The CLI is installed in your local workspace and used to deploy and operate darknodes.
 ![](./docs/darknode-cli-overview.jpg)
-The CLI is installed in your local workspace and can be used to deploy nodes to any supported cloud provider.

-Your only need to have CLI to operate your remote darknode.

 Currently it only support macOS and Linux.